cartermjones/computer-networking-with-python/README.md

 <b>The Server Script (server.py) </b>

-The server.py script is capable of serving files to both through the CLI and through a browser.
+The server.py script is capable of serving files both through the CLI and through a browser.

 To run the server.py script, enter the following into the CLI from the directory where server.py and the files to be served are located: